zalando-stups/documentation/user-guide/key-encryption.rst

 * For key usage permission add Shibboleth-PowerUser and the role name of your app (normally app-<application-name>)
 * Now you are done!

-You will see that your key get's an arn (Amazon resource name):
+You will see that your key get's an ARN (Amazon resource name):

 .. code-block:: bash